Location

 which is located on the 2nd floor of the building BA of Campus Getreidemarkt (same building as the main conference venue).
 On the venue page, you can find a more detailed description of how to reach the building.

-The location is accessible by wheelchair and the registration and coffee breaks for the PhD school are located in front of the room GM3.
+The location is accessible by wheelchair and the registration and coffee breaks for the PhD school are located in front of the lecture hall GM3.

 Program